GulamJilani5/system-design/typeofsystems/integrationpattern/resilience/spring-boot-resilience/spring-boot-resilince.md

 </dependency>
 ```

+- The algorithm used is the Token Bucket Algorithm.

+### 🟦 Below three concepts

+- replenishRate
+- burstCapacity
+- requestedTokens

+### 🟦 Example Scenario

+Imagine an API with a token bucket:

+- **replenishRate:** 5 tokens/second.
+- **burstCapacity:** 20 tokens.
+- **requestedTokens:** A client makes a request needing 8 tokens.

+If the bucket has `10 tokens`, the request (`8 tokens`) is allowed, leaving `2 tokens`.
+The bucket then replenishes at `5 tokens/second` until it reaches the `burstCapacity` of `20 tokens`.
+If a request needs `25 tokens`, it’s denied unless the bucket accumulates enough tokens over time.

 ## ➡️ How these apply in Spring Cloud Gateway

 - **Retry, Fallback, Circuit Breaker, Rate Limiting** → built-in filters (with Resilience4j).